 Most of the subject property has been previously graded by ADOT, and thus has an existing even downward slope generally from north to south.
 The south-facing slope of a low offsite ridgeline extends into the northern edge of the subject property.
-That portion of the property contains minimal areas of slope greater than 15%.
-Per the ESLO slope calculations in Section II.C. of this document, approximately 97.5% of the subject property may be graded.
-The 2.5% to be left as natural open space will be along the northern boundary where the gradual hillside exists.
+That portion of the property contains minimal areas of slope greater than 15%, none of which are regulated per the 2015 rezoning.